This Charming Man: Music and lyrics

-The lyrics of "This Charming Man" comprise a first person narrative in which the male protagonist punctures one of his bicycle's tyres on a remote hillside.
-A passing "charming man" in a luxury car stops to offer the cyclist a lift, and although the protagonist is at first hesitant, after much deliberation he accepts the offer.
-While driving together the pair flirt, although the protagonist finds it difficult to overcome his reluctance: "I would go out tonight, but I haven't got a stitch to wear".
+The lyrics of "This Charming Man" comprise a first-person narrative in which the male protagonist punctures one of his bicycle's tyres on a remote hillside.
+A passing "charming man" in a luxury car stops to offer the cyclist a lift, and although the protagonist is initially hesitant, he accepts after much deliberation.
+While driving together, the pair flirt, although the protagonist finds it difficult to overcome his reluctance: "I would go out tonight, but I haven't got a stitch to wear".
 The motorist tells the cyclist: "it's gruesome that someone so handsome should care".

 Morrissey deliberately used archaic language when composing the voice-over style lyrics for "This Charming Man".
 His use of phrases and words such as 'hillside desolate', 'stitch to wear', 'handsome' and 'charming' are used to convey a more courtly world than the mid-Eighties north of England, and evoke a style that has, in the words of the music critic Mat Snow, "nothing to do with fashion".
 Morrissey had already used the word 'handsome' in a song title—in "Handsome Devil", the B-side to "Hand in Glove"—and observed in a 1983 interview with Barney Hoskyns that he used the word to "try and revive some involvement with language people no longer use.
 In the daily scheme of things, people's language is so frighteningly limited, and if you use a word with more than 10 letters it's absolute snobbery."
 Snow puts forward the case that through the use of the dated word 'charming', Morrissey sought to rebel against the then mainstream gay culture from which he felt alienated.
 Morrissey told Hoskyns: "I hate this 'festive faggot' thing ...
 People listen to 'This Charming Man' and think no further than what anyone would presume.
 I hate that angle, and it's surprising that the gay press have harped on more than anyone else.
 I hate it when people talk to me about sex in a trivial way."